 Source: UNCTAD based on data from UN Comtrade.

 The analysis comes with a certain caveat.
 First, the diagrams in the note do not represent the actual supply chains of renewable batteries.
-Some countries may be significant producers of a certain critical mineral but may not export them to the world, or some countries may have a domestic supply chain through which everything is produced or processed domestically.
-Such information on local production is not in the analysis.
+Some countries may be significant producers of a certain critical mineral but may not export them to the world, or some countries may have a domestic supply chain through which everything is produced or processed.
+Such information on local production is not included in the analysis.
 Second, lithium, cobalt and graphite have various applications apart from their use in batteries.
-For example, lithium can be a material to glass and ceramic manufacturing, lubricating greases, and pharmaceutical production and medical devices.
+For example, lithium can be used in glass and ceramic manufacturing, lubricating greases, and pharmaceutical production and medical devices.
 Lithium-ion batteries themselves are used in numerous electronic devices apart from EVs.
 The battery materials and battery packs in the diagrams thus include those that are used in appliances other than electric and plug-in hybrid vehicles.

 Trade flows of critical minerals